 Total service obligation in months(Section I, Q4):

 For this item, either: a) Report the number of months calculated and displayed in Section I of the Scholar Record if the scholar completed at least one academic year in training or completed the program that is less than one academic year in duration.
-Or b) Enter “Not Eligible” if the scholar has not met either criterion
+Or b) Enter “Not Eligible” if the scholar has not met either criterion.

 Total amount of funding this scholar received directly from this OSEP-supported training grant (See section 304.21(a) and (b) for allowable costs) (Section G, Q6): Enter the amount of funding in dollars and cents.